-- ^QThis person can be anyone you choose - ^QYou must give this person written permission to represent you.
+- ^Q This person can be anyone you choose - ^Q You must give this person written permission to represent you.
 You will be asked to write and sign a note or letter saying this person has your permission to represent you.
-Please note: if you want your service provider to appeal on your behalf, you will need to give them written permission - ^Q If the person representing you is your legal guardian, you may be asked to provide a copy of the court order naming this person as your guardian - ^QYou do not need any written permission if this person is your spouse or attorney
+Please note: if you want your service provider to appeal on your behalf, you will need to give them written permission - ^Q If the person representing you is your legal guardian, you may be asked to provide a copy of the court order naming this person as your guardian - ^Q For minor children under the age of 18 years, parents/guardians can act as your authorized representative without needing written permission